-A flavorful root vegetable that is indispensable to Japanese cuisine
+A flavorful root vegetable indispensable to Japanese cuisine

 What is gobo?

-Gobo / burdock root (ごぼう in Japanese) is a root vegetable characterized by its unique flavor and crunchy texture.
-In Japanese cuisine, it is widely used in stir-fries such as kinpira gobo (braised burdock root), stews, tempura, and as an ingredient in rice dishes and miso soup.
+Gobo / burdock root (ごぼう in Japanese) is a root vegetable having a unique flavor and crunchy texture.
+In Japanese cuisine, it is widely used in stir-fries such as kinpira gobo (braised burdock root), stews, tempura, and as an ingredient in mixed rice dishes and miso soup.
 Japan is the world's largest consumer of gobo as a vegetable, and elsewhere it is often used for medicinal purposes.

 Nutrition facts

-Gobo is characterized by its high insoluble dietary fiber content.
-Insoluble dietary fiber is very effective in maintaining intestinal health, as it helps prevent constipation.
-The lignin contained in burdock's insoluble dietary fiber is said to have the effect of activating intestinal peristalsis.
-Gobo also contains inulin, a soluble dietary fiber, which helps the growth of good bacteria in the intestines and balances the gut microbiota.
+Gobo is known for being high in insoluble dietary fiber.
+Insoluble dietary fiber is very effective in maintaining intestinal health and regularity.
+The lignin contained in gobo's insoluble dietary fiber is said to activate intestinal peristalsis.
+Gobo also contains inulin, a soluble dietary fiber, which promotes the growth of good bacteria and balances gut microbiota.
 It is also rich in potassium, iron, and zinc.

-Gobo contains polyphenols such as tannins, chlorogenic acid, arctigenin, and saponin, which are expected to have antioxidant effects.
-If you soak it in water for too long to remove the bitterness, the polyphenols will be lost, so it is best to soak it in water for a short time and eat it with the broth and skin on.
+Gobo contains polyphenols such as tannins, chlorogenic acid, arctigenin, and saponin, which are known to have antioxidant effects.
+However, as these polyphenol will be lost if oversoaked when removing bitterness, it is best to soak for a short time and eat in broth with the skin on.

 Storage to prevent food loss

 Gobo that still has dirt on it can be wrapped in newspaper and stored in a cool, dark place for about two weeks.
-Young gobo or the one that has had the dirt washed off can be wrapped in plastic wrap and stored in the refrigerator for about one week.
+Young gobo or those that are dirt-removed can be wrapped in plastic wrap and stored in the refrigerator for up to a week.

 Trivia

-Gobo discolors quickly when cut, so in order to keep it from doing so, you will have to remove its bitter qualities.
-It will turn white if soaked in vinegar water, but if whitening isn’t necessary (say for stir-frying or simmering), it is also possible to soak it in water for about 30 seconds.
-It's not dirt that turns the water brown, but polyphenols, so if you soak gobo in water for too long, please be careful as it may lessen the nutritional value.
+Gobo tends to brown quickly when cut.
+In order to prevent this you will need to remove its bitter qualities.
+Gobo will turn white if soaked in vinegar water, but if whitening is not necessary (say for stir-frying or simmering), it is also possible to soak it in water for about 30 seconds.
+Soaking water turns brown not from leftover dirt, but from polyphenols.
+As such, to avoid decreasing the nutritional value, be careful not to oversoak.

 Cooking Basics